 AS.180.347.
 On Keynesian Economics and the Economics of Keynes.
-3 Credits.
+3

 This course charts a narrative for the evolution of macroeconomics from its very initiation to its present formulation in a way that is sensitive to issues of principle and of policy, and without becoming totally subservient to the disciplinary boundaries within which the problems are formulated and studied.
 Rather than macroeconomics as a subject that takes its shape in current conventional texts, the focus of the course shall be how it got there.
 As such, it touches on the development of ideas and intellectual history.
-The course will be mathematically selfcontained but will pre-suppose conceptual sophistication that one expects after completion of courses in micro and macroeconomics at the intermediate level.
+The course will be mathematically self-contained but will pre-suppose conceptual sophistication that one expects after completion of courses in micro and macroeconomics at the intermediate level.
 The course is open to students in the sister-disciplines in anthropology, political science, and sociology, but it would be advisable for interested students in these departments to talk to the instructors.
-Prerequisite(s): AS.180.302

-AS Foundational Abilities: Writing and Communication (FA1), Science and Data (FA2), Citizens and Society (FA4)
+Distribution Area: Social and Behavioral Sciences AS Foundational Abilities: Writing and Communication (FA1), Science and Data (FA2), Citizens and Society (FA4) Writing Intensive